 Page Ref.
-Section Amendment Date of Change All All Dates moved forward by one year Nov 2021 All All References to School Admission Code 2014 changed to School Admission Code 2021 Nov 2021 5 3 Addition of 'Reception Year to clarify that PAN only applies to the relevant age group (School Admissions Code 2021) Sept 2021 6 6 Wording amended for item 1 of oversubscription criteria - now includes children who appear to the Admissions Authority to have been in state care outside of England but ceased to be so as a result of being adopted (School Admissions Code 2021) Sept 2021 6 6.
+Section Amendment Date of Change 6 6.
 Admissions oversubscription criteria EHCP plans sit above oversubscription criteria as they are a separate process so this has been removed from the oversubscription criteria and included in the first paragraph of this section Jan 2021 13 Appendix 2 First bullet point amended to show Suffolk County Council rather than Norfolk County Council Jan 2021 14 Appendix 2 Reference to the Data Protection Action 1998 has been updated to reference General Data Protection Regulations 2018 (GDPR) Jan 2021 6 6.
 Admissions oversubscription criteria Section updated in line with new Diocese of Norwich Admissions Guidance.
 Sept 2020